Getting Started

 Each error indicates an import which violates your dependencies.
 If your terminal supports hyperlinks, click on the file path to go directly to the error.

-will also return an error code.
+will exit with a non-zero code.
 It can be easily integrated with CI/CD, Pre-commit hooks, and VS Code, and more!

 Extras